- Apr 24, 2016

 Does this mean CNAME-cloaked tracking is dealt with once and for all?
 Unfortunately not.
 We plan to keep the filter list up to date, but the number of hidden trackers constantly grows, meaning that the number of blocking rules will be increasing as well.
 The problem is, Safari and Chrome in their chase after the total control over content blocking limit the number of blocking rules to 50,000 and 150,000 (as planned in Manifest V3) respectively.
 Even today we see that Safari's 50,000 rules are barely enough to protect yourself against ads, trackers, and everything else bad that's lurking on the web.
 One day they will simply run out of space to protect users against actual threats, and this day is closer than you might think.

 In pursuit of users' personal data, tracking companies invent more and more ways to violate your privacy.
-One of the tricky ones are CNAME-based trackers.
+One of the tricky ones is CNAME-based trackers.
 AdGuard scanned the entire web to find all of them.